Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder: Initial state dependence

 In the main text, we considered an initial state $\ket{\Psi}$ satisfying $\hat{Z}_{1,j}\ket{\Psi} = \ket{\Psi}$ and $\hat{X}_{2,j}\ket{\Psi} = \ket{\Psi}$.
 In terms of the Ising spins, this translates into an ``infinite temperature'' superposition of states

-where $\hat{\eta}^z_j \ket{\Phi} = \ket{\Phi}$.
+where $\hat{\eta}^z_j \ket{\Phi} = \ket{\Phi}$, $\forall \, j$.
 The initial state of the $\hat{\eta}$ spins is therefore ``fully magnetised'' in~\eqref{eqn:disorder-free-inf-temp}.
 Let us consider the generalisation of~\eqref{eqn:disorder-free-inf-temp} in which the state $\ket{\Phi}$ is now considered to be a \emph{random} product state in the $\hat{\eta}_j^z$ basis.
 The initial state is hence no longer translationally invariant.

 As we show in Fig.~\ref{fig:typical-vs-average}, the logarithmic growth that was observed in the main text starting from the disorder-free ``fully magnetised'' state is also seen for the case of a typical random initial product state.
 In both cases, the growth is eventually truncated due to finite system size.
-We further plot the behaviour of the entropy averaged over random initial (product) states, which shows that the behaviour of a typical random initial state coincides with the behaviour of the average.
+We further plot the behaviour of the annealed average of the entropy over random initial product states (i.e., we average the \emph{purity} $\Tr\hat{\rho}_A^2$), which shows that the behaviour of a typical random initial state coincides with the behaviour of the (annealed) average.